Loicprn/NIR_food/README.md

 # NIR spetra analysis

-Research project from the conference article ""
+Research project from the conference article "A Decision support tool to analyze food properties from near infrared spectroscopy"
+This GitHub repository is an explanatory guide to the code used to produce the results obtained on the conference article and will provide a basis for reflection or development of new solutions adapted to specific problems.

 ## Set-up & Installation

-### Create new environment in Anaconda
+### Create new environment in Anaconda & Setup
 ```bash

 #Create new envrionment